Patryk-Polanski/todo-app/README.md

 # React + TypeScript app

-## Simple project to practice Typescript with React
+## Simple darg and drop todo list project to practice Typescript with React

+Library used for drag and drop functionality: react-beautiful-dnd